-When is it safe to have sex after c-section surgery?
+Exactly when is it safe to have sex after C-Section surgery?

-Do You Absolutely have to wait 6 weeks to have sex again?
+Do You Absolutely have to wait 6 weeks to have sex after C-Section Surgery?

-Many women don’t.
-In fact there are women who have had sex as soon as one week after having their C-Section.
+Yes.
+However there are many women that don’t.
+In face some women have sex as soon as one week or even a few days after having their C-Section.

-Does this mean it’s OK to risk it and have sex sooner?
+Does that mean it’s OK to risk it and have sex after C-Section sooner?

-Comment below and tell us how soon you first had sex after your C-Section and what was your experience?
+Please comment below and tell us how soon you first had sex after your C-Section and what your experience was.